7Block Labs

 ByAUJay

-Summary: Choosing a blockchain partner for supply chain traceability is now a regulatory decision as much as a tech one.
-Use these RFP questions—mapped to EPCIS 2.0, DPP, DSCSA, UFLPA, SB 253/261, and battery passport—to expose true expertise and de‑risk delivery.
+Summary: When it comes to picking a blockchain partner for supply chain traceability, it’s just as much about regulatory compliance as it is about technology.
+Check out these RFP questions--aligned with EPCIS 2.0, DPP, DSCSA, UFLPA, SB 253/261, and the battery passport--to really uncover their expertise and minimize delivery risks.

 supply chain blockchain consultants: RFP Questions That Reveal Real Expertise

-Decision-makers at startups and enterprises are no longer piloting blockchain “because innovation.”
-In 2025–2027, you’ll either deliver digitally verifiable product data that regulators, auditors, customers, and customs can trust—or you’ll pay in delays, lost tenders, and fines.
-Below is the due‑diligence playbook we use at 7Block Labs to separate real supply-chain blockchain expertise from slideware.
+Decision-makers at both startups and big enterprises are moving beyond just experimenting with blockchain for the sake of innovation.
+By 2025-2027, you’ll need to provide digitally verifiable product data that can be trusted by regulators, auditors, customers, and customs.
+If you don’t, you could face delays, lost tenders, and hefty fines.
+Here’s the due-diligence playbook we rely on at 7Block Labs to help distinguish real expertise in supply-chain blockchain from the typical slideware.

-The questions go beyond generalities.
-Each section includes what “good” looks like, plus the standards, deadlines, and design patterns your vendor must already be implementing.
+These questions really dig deep.
+Each section lays out what “good” actually looks like, along with the standards, deadlines, and design patterns your vendor should already have in place.

 1) Strategy and regulatory fit: can they map use cases to actual law and standards?